gcesconeto/task-manager/README.md

 ## Context

----

 This project was developed as a coding challenge for a position at [`Ebytr`](www.betrybe.com).

-The proposal requested an application based on MERN (https://www.mongodb.com/mern-stack) to help it's empĺoyees organizing their tasks consisting of:
+The proposal requested an application based on MERN (https://www.mongodb.com/mern-stack) to help it's employees organizing their tasks consisting of:

 - Front-End in React;
 - Back-End in Node.js;